NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/cut-and-run-data.rst

 Again, it is usually a good idea to visually inspect the tracks, so you can have a feeling on whether the peaks were correctly called and how the samples look like.

+You can visualize the peaks and bigwig files you downloaded before to your local computer.

 .. image:: Figures/05_IGV_peaks.png
 	:target: Figures/05_IGV_peaks.png